-Chris Seysener joined the Atwea College Board in 2016, becoming Chair of the Board in 2018, and currently sits on the Finance sub-committee.
+Chris Seysener joined the Atwea College Board in 2016, becoming Chair of the Board in 2018, and currently sits on the Governance and Risk Subcommittee.

 Chris brings significant experience across several areas, including service delivery, program governance, commercial and fiscal management and organisational change, having worked with companies such as AMP, Allianz, BHP Billiton and CSC Australia over the last sixteen years.

 As Chief Information Officer for the HVCCC, he is responsible for the IT, Business Analytics and PMO functions, which underpin the coordination of assets and resources throughout the Hunter Valley Coal Chain.
 Chris holds a Bachelor of Engineering (Hons) and Bachelor of Computer Science degrees from The University of Newcastle and is a graduate of the AICD.

 Committed to contributing to the Newcastle community, Chris believes everyone has the right to a good education and that lifelong leaning enables people to develop to their full potential, lead happy and fulfilling lives and better adapt to inevitable change.

-Merran Magill has been Deputy Chair of the Atwea College Board since March 2015 and currently sits on the Governance and Risk sub-committee.
+Merran Magill has been Deputy Chair of the Atwea College Board since March 2015 and currently sits on the Human Resources Subcommittee.